ibm-cloud-docs/hpvs-cli-plugin/hpvs_cli.md

 {:note}
-When you delete a virtual server from the resource list, the server is not deleted immediately, it is stopped and marked for deletion after a reclamation period of seven days.
-During this seven day reclamation period you can restore the virtual server or manually trigger a deletion via [resource reclamations](https://cloud.ibm.com/docs/cli?topic=cli-ibmcloud_commands_resource#ibmcloud_resource_reclamations){: external}.
+When you delete a virtual server from the resource list, the server isn't deleted immediately, it's stopped and marked for deletion.
+It's deleted after a reclamation period of seven days.
+During this seven-day reclamation period, you can restore the virtual server or manually trigger a deletion via [resource reclamations](https://cloud.ibm.com/docs/cli?topic=cli-ibmcloud_commands_resource#ibmcloud_resource_reclamations){: external}.